 It is ill-advised to expect everything to flow smoothly when you purchase a home.
 Instead, be prepared to roll with some changes because up until the time you receive the keys the times and dates are subject to change.
 You are even more likely to experience delays if you are part of a buying and selling chain.

-When you make arrangements with the moving company, be certain that there is room for these type of delays.
-That last thing you need is to finally get the keys to your new home and then have to schedule movers for two or three weeks later.
+When you make arrangements with the moving company, be certain that there is room for these types of delays.
+The last thing you need is to finally get the keys to your new home and then have to schedule movers for two or three weeks later.

 Myth 4 • Your Home is Move-in Ready